c4tom/DreamDevBox/docs/custom-container/enable-mailhog.rst

 .. seealso:: :ref:`env_file`

-4. Start the Devilbox
+4. Start the DreamDevBox
 ---------------------

-The final step is to start the Devilbox with MailHog.
+The final step is to start the DreamDevBox with MailHog.

 Let's assume you want to start ``php``, ``httpd``, ``bind`` and ``mailhog``.